After A Sudden Medical Diagnosis, Radical Self-Acceptance Was My Only Option

 ADVERTISEMENT

 That is not what happened.
 The doctor said my diagnosis was definite; I had Bell’s palsy, no doubt about it.
 My case was initially tagged as grade III but would soon progress to grade IV, which is classed as moderately severe.
-Grade IV is characterised by ‘obvious and disfiguring asymmetry’ and ‘incomplete eye closure’.
+Grade IV is characterized by "obvious and disfiguring asymmetry" and "incomplete eye closure."

 Advertisement